Nancy Rommelmann: #MeNeither

+Beginning in 2018, Rommelmann and columnist Leah McSweeney started the YouTube series "#MeNeither," discussed media coverage of allegations against several prominent men during the #MeToo movement.

 Personal life

 Rommelmann and her husband, Din Johnson, have lived in Portland, Oregon since 2004.

 In September 2005, Johnson opened a coffee shop, Ristretto Roasters, in Portland's Beaumont-Wilshire neighborhood.
 The shop grew into a small chain.